Codfish71/EmployeeREST_Api/README.md

 # EmployeeREST_Api
-Employee Rest Api for including crud operations in h2 DB
+Employee REST Api for including crud operations in h2 DB

 #Use Post Man to send the requests